Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

-At each turn $t$ of the game, the algorithm plays the arm with the highest upper confidence bound on the mean estimate, but, with the introduction of $\xi(t)$, the confidence interval around $\widehat{X}_{j,T_j(t-1)}$ is built in a way such that, when $G(t)$ is high, it collapses on the estimate itself, forcing the player to choose the arm with the highest mean estimate (thus, leading to a pure exploitation policy).
-In contrast, when the multiplier $G(t)$ is low, the confidence interval around $\widehat{X}_{j,T_j(t-1)}$ stretches out, making the player explore more easily arms with high uncertainty.\\ One of the main difficulties of the formulation of these bounds is to define a correct functional form for $\xi(t)$ so that it is possible to obtain smoothness in the arm decision, reasonable Chernoff-Hoeffding inequality bounds while working out the proof (see Appendix \ref{proof_UCB2}), and a convergent series (the second summation in \eqref{convSeries}).
+At each turn $t$ of the game, the algorithm plays the arm with the highest upper confidence bound on the mean estimate, but, with the introduction of $\xi(t)$, the confidence interval around $\widehat{X}_{j,T_j(t-1)}$ is built in a way such that, when $G(t)$ is high, it collapses upon the mean reward estimate, forcing the player to choose the arm with the highest mean estimate (thus, leading to a pure exploitation policy).
+In contrast, when the multiplier $G(t)$ is low, the confidence interval around $\widehat{X}_{j,T_j(t-1)}$ stretches out, allowing the player to explore arms with more uncertainty.